esulu/esulu.github.io/README.md

 ~~make the logo go back up to the main page~~
 add resume section that opens a pdf of the file
 add spacing between the different sections
+make sure the github links in the projects open in a new tab
 add a short text description on the project images when hovered
 cleanup code
 actually implement the fonts